kir-rescomp/training-intro-to-linux-cli/docs/1_navigating_files_and_dirs.md

     !!! tip "Hot-key combinations are shortcuts for performing common commands."

         The hot-key combination for clearing the console is `Ctrl+L`.
 Feel free to try it and see for yourself.

+!!! question "Challenge"

+    Use the `-l` option for the `ls` command to display more information for each item in the directory.
+What is one piece of additional information this long format gives you that you don't see with the bare `ls` command?

+    ??? check-to-slot "solution"

+        ```bash
+        $ ls -l
+        ```

+        ```output
+        total 8
+        drwxr-x--- 2 training training 4096 Jul 30  2015 sra_metadata
+        drwxr-xr-x 2 training training 4096 Nov 15  2017 untrimmed_fastq
+        ```

+        The additional information given includes the name of the owner of the file, when the file was last modified, and whether the current user has permission to read and write to the file.